royeradames/royeradames-angular-tutorial/src/assets/guards.md

     ],
   },
 ```
+Comment out canActivate or canActivateChild to see the differences.

 Click on the servers table will take you to the home page after 8s.
 8s is how long the authentication check takes.